Human trafficking in Mozambique: Sex trafficking protections

-Governmental Efforts
+Government efforts (2009)

 The government's prevention efforts remained weak during the reporting period.
 The government did not launch a nationwide campaign to foster awareness of trafficking among government officials and private citizens.
 As a result, most Mozambicans, including many law enforcement officials, reportedly lacked a clear understanding of what constitutes trafficking.
 Officials met regularly with the Anti-Trafficking Forum, which provided a mechanism through which the government and its NGO partners could discuss trafficking issues and coordinate their anti-trafficking activities.
 Most anti-trafficking educational workshops were run by NGOs with some government participation.
 Media coverage of trafficking cases or issues significantly diminished over the past year, although a sting operation which led to the arrest of eight Mozambican and Chinese sex traffickers in March 2010 was featured prominently in the news.
 Law enforcement officials and partner NGOs monitored major border crossings and immigration patterns for indications of potential trafficking victims, but these officials remained prone to complicity with traffickers.
 The Ministry of Justice worked with a network of NGOs to develop an anti-trafficking strategy for the 2010 World Cup, which may increase the incidence of trafficked Mozambicans transported to South Africa for commercial sexual exploitation, but implementation was poor.
 The government did not take any significant measures to reduce the demand for forced labor or commercial sex acts during the year.